jetamartin/tennis-central/README.md

   to contact the partner.
   * **Player Messaging** 📩

-     Gives you a quick and easy way to send a prospectiveor an existing partner an email message.
-This makes it easy to schedule matches.
+     Gives you a quick and easy way to send a prospective or an existing partner an email message.
+Thus making it really easy to schedule matches.
   * **Player Profile** 🧑🎾

      Allows the user to enter and retain key information that they might typically use in their Find-A-Partner searches so that they don't have to repeated have to